wizardwalk/midi-animator/README.md

 #midi-animator

-MIDI Animator was programmed by [Sean Patrick Hannifin](http://www.wizardwalk.com/) made with [jMonkeyEngine 3.0](http://www.jmonkeyengine.org).
+MIDI Animator was programmed by [Sean Patrick Hannifin](http://www.wizardwalk.com/) using [jMonkeyEngine 3.0](http://www.jmonkeyengine.org).
 You will need jMonkeyEngine to use this code.

 The MIDI animator was created so that I could make custom visualizations of my music compositions for [my YouTube channel](http://www.youtube.com/wizardwalk).
 It is inspired by Stephen Malinowski's "Music Animation Machine".
+For an example use case, see [here](https://www.youtube.com/watch?v=hNEt7KOGing).
+This MIDI visualizer was used ONLY to create the animation; titles were added and audio was synced separately in a 3rd party video editor.

 This MIDI animator is NOT intended to be a MIDI editor or MIDI player, only a MIDI visualizer.